jhelpgg/JHelpAPI2/3D_2/doc/tutorials/01_HelloWorld.md

 You may wonder why we don't see the inside of the box.
 The reason is, by default, the face inside aren't rendered.
 Usually we look a box from outside and so we never see the inside of the box.
 For optimize the rendering, we don't render something never see.

-Note it is possible to ask to render the inside of the box, we will se that in an other chapter.
+> Note: it is possible to ask to render the inside of the box, we will se that in an other chapter.

 For now we will just move the box far above the camera.
 As we will see in coordinate system, behind the camera its positive Z and in front camera is negative Z. So we use a negative Z to see the box: